Can you really make money from blogging?

 Online courses are incredibly popular.
 That’s why there are so many platforms to create and sell online courses.

 Phil Ebiner makes $100,000 per year selling on Udemy.
-Even though he doesn’t own or control the platform, he does quite well for himself simply using the popular platform.
+Even though he doesn’t own or control the platform, he does quite well for himself.
 He also uses his blogs and social media to promote his Udemy courses.

 In fact, the average instructor brings in $7,000 from Udemy courses, though there is a wide range of outcomes.

-But beyond leveraging third-party online learning platforms, you can actually create and sell your own online course at your blog.
+Beyond leveraging third-party online learning platforms, you can create and sell your own online course at your blog.

 As a blogger, you can create an online course on any topic that people are struggling with.
 It doesn’t have to be a complex topic like A/B testing – it could be as simple as “how to use Google Docs.”

 Are you surprised?
-Well, here’s proof that this works: Joseph Michael Nicoletti created an online course that helps novelists write their novel with Scrivener and he makes about $20,000 – $30,000 per month.
+Well, here’s proof that this works: Joseph Michael Nicoletti created an online course that helps novelists write their novel with Scrivener and he makes between $20,000 – $30,000 per month.

 You want your course to be engaging, useful, and unique.
-If you follow these four tips for creating an engaging online course, you’ll succeed:
+Follow these four tips for creating an engaging online course:

-It’s time to get down to business.
+So how do you choose a course topic?
 Start with your best blog posts.
-If I were to create an online course on SEO, I’d probably start with my Advanced Guide To SEO – because people like it and will be happy to get an updated version.
+If I were to create an online course on SEO, I’d probably start with my Guide To SEO – because people like it and will be happy to get an updated version.
 A few tweaks would make that guide another home run as an online course.

 Want to make money writing short ebooks?